At St Ann’s, we believe three things ensure the wellbeing of our students.

 We encourage our intake of new students to throw themselves into the action and join in as many activities as they can – a chance to break the ice with other new students, buddy up with seniors and meet their tutors in an informal, fun environment.

-Activities include a beach picnic, a buddy night, a tutor show, Amazing Race, a film night, and of course the odd drink (or two)….
+Activities include a beach picnic, a buddy night, a tutor show, Amazing Race and a film night.

 Sunday noon – Parents’ Lunch and Farewell